thegetty/terracottas/source/views/discussion/discussion-a.md

 class="smcaps">BC</span>, Taras, under the command of Archytas, became the main center of Pythagorean philosophy and Orphism.
-According to Aristoxenus, a musicologist and intellectual of the fourth century BC, Archytas—philosopher, mathematician, and statesman—was an ideal representative of the *bios pithagorikos*, in which “good music” inspired a political practice that strove for a wise economic equilibrium among the social classes and in which philosophical
+According to Aristoxenus, a musicologist and intellectual of the fourth century <span class="smcaps">BC</span>, Archytas—philosopher, mathematician, and statesman—was an ideal representative of the *bios pithagorikos*, in which “good music” inspired a political practice that strove for a wise economic equilibrium among the social classes and in which philosophical